onfido/onfido-android-sdk/README.md

 Starting on version `4.2.0`, we now offer a modularised SDK, which means you can integrate it in two different ways:

+#### 2.1 `onfido-capture-sdk`
+Complete, input quality-focused solution suited for better captures and faster IDV flows.
+This is the **recommended** integrated option.
+This version provides advanced on-device, real-time glare and blur detection as well as auto-capture (passport only) on top of a set of basic image validations.

 ```gradle
 repositories {
   jcenter()